cpg

 2023-07-29 #rust

-Replacing syntect with pygments as Zola’s syntax highlighter
+Replacing syntect with pygments as Zola’s syntax highlighter.

 This website is created using the Zola static website engine, combining HTML templates (with Tera) and Markdown files.